Skateboarding 101: Tips, Tricks, and What the Heck is a "Grommet"?!

-This week, we're taking a look at some of the basics behind the sport of skateboarding: how to get started, how to stay safe, and some of the most common terms (and a few of the craziest, just for fun) you'll come across in the world of skateboarding.
+This week, we're taking a look at Skateboarding 101 tips and tricks and some of the basics behind the sport of skateboarding: how to get started, how to stay safe, and some of the most common terms (and a few of the craziest, just for fun) you'll come across in the world of skateboarding.

 (P.S.
 If you're dealing with beach and park closures right now, it's a great time to take up a sport like skateboarding!
 Suit up in protective gear, practice on your sidewalk, and go for short rides when the weather's nice.
 If you're heading out for a longboard ride, be sure to practice the rules of social distancing, and stay away from skate parks until you're ready!)

 - Pick your board.
 Skateboards, like their ancestors (surfboards), come in a wide range of designs and styles.
 For example, longboards are often used for more relaxed skating over longer distances, while the tiny penny board is used for trick skating.
 For beginners, a flat board without too much curve is a good place to start.

 - Choose your stance.
 Pick which leg will be your "lead" (on the board) and which will "push" (on the ground).
 Your stance is "Regular" if you skate with your left foot in front, and "Goofy" if you use your right.

 - Bend your knees.
 Most turns and tricks are easier to do on a skateboard if you keep your body loose and your joints relaxed.
 Bend your knees to help yourself find balance and move with the natural movement of the board.